brandonzstride/blockchains_crypto_go_zcash/issues.md

 ## Creating a tool to automatically flatten files in nested directories

+As a result of SWIG requiring all C++ source files to be in the same directory, we decided to write a tool to automate copying files from a big project like Zcash.

+We hope this effort, alongside exploring this barely mentioned drawback of SWIG, will be of use to others.

 Please refer to the [cp/README.md](cp/README.md) folder for the details and difficulties we faced.